katzenpost/katzen/README.md

     gogio -arch arm64,amd64 -x -target android -appid chat.katzen -version 1 -signkey sign.keystore -signpass YOURPASSWORD .

+#### Building for NixOS

+We have not tested on NixOS, but this command might work?
+Please open a pull request to remove this caveat if you try it and find out that it does :)

+    nix build --extra-experimental-features flakes \
+              --extra-experimental-features nix-command \
+              github:katzenpost/katzen/nix -L

+(The `nix` branch above should be removed when this gets merged to main.)

 ## Run it

     Usage of ./katzen: